SergeMaslyakov/Network-iOS/README.md

 ### Network-iOS framework

-`No dendencies, just plain URLSession`
+`No dendencies, just a plain URLSession`

 `Swift 5+`